loopstudio/loop-studio-guides/javascript/README.md

     new Date(...[2016, 8, 5]);
     ```

-  * Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.
+  * Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item. eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)

     ```javascript
     // bad